No Homestead Is Complete Without Chickens

 Big Producers (Commercial/Industrial/Hybrid breeds)

 Plymouth Rocks, Rhode Island Reds, New Hampshire Reds, White Leghorns and possibly White Wyandottes.
-These breeds are the preference of "practical" farmers.
-They consider all other breeds to be "hobbist" breeds.
+These breeds are the preference of "practical" farmers, with all others being "hobbyist" breeds.

 What Are Your Trying To Achieve?

 Are you looking for chickens that will simply feed your family, round out your homestead, and be fun to have around?
 Or, are you looking to create a no-nonsense stream of revenue for your homestead?
 Perhaps both, but one will take priority.
 The concept here is that hybrids grow fast, and start producing quickly and at a high rate.
-You don't get attached to these birds as members of your family.
-They're livestock, and you don't keep them around long.
-Less than 6 months for meat varieties, and a couple years (most) for layers.
+These breeds are livestock - not family members.
+They're bred for high-turnaround, and not for long life.
 This means you're feeding them less to maturity.
 Less feed means less expense - less expense means you can sell your (organic/freerange) eggs and meat 'competitively' (say $4/doz and $3/lb compared to $10/doz and $8/lb).

 If you insist on a heritage or old world breed and want to make a profit, you have to find the highest-producing “egg strains” of these breeds.
-Many chicken hobboyist/poultry fanciers keep their birds just for "show"....and winning competitions based on beauty alone is what's important.
-"Performance" can easily be bred out of these strains/stock, as a side-effect of breeding for beauty alone.
-If you're ordering from a hatchery - call and ask the manager for recommendations.
+Many chicken hobbyist/poultry fanciers keep their birds just for "show".
+"Performance" can easily be bred out of these strains/stock as a side-effect of breeding for beauty alone.

 Buying Pullets and Hens from Dealers